virtual sets and virtual studios for VFX, visual effects and more with Mosaic

 Virtual Sets & Virtual Studios – Revolutionizing Film Production

-The Evolution of Filming and Use of Screens
+The Evolution of Filming and the Use of Screens

 Single screen behind an actor

-- Problems with single screen: If the director wanted to move the camera angle during the scene the projected footage couldn’t move with the camera, so directors were forced to work with one, and only one, angle when filming a chase scene.
+• Problems with a single screen: If the director wanted to move the camera angle during the scene, the projected footage couldn’t move with the camera.
+Directors had to work with a single camera angle when filming a chase scene.

 Green screens or Chroma Keying

-- A literal green screen is positioned behind the actor(s).
-Due to the nature of the color green and the way it is captured on film, it is possible to film a blank background and later digitally remove or “key out” that color, dropping that scene onto the background of choice in post-production.
+• Actors act in front of a literal green screen.
+Due to the way green reacts on film, you can film a blank background and later digitally remove or “key out” that color.
+Now, you can drop the scene onto the background of your choice in post-production.

-- Problem with Green Screens: actors have to imagine their environment.
+• Problem with Green Screens: actors have to imagine their environment.
 Just think about how difficult it must have been to film a whole fight scene from the Avengers movies in which the alien invaders were falling from the sky.
-The actors had to visual all of that in their heads and react accordingly.
-(I know action films often get a lot of heat for the less than stellar acting – but perhaps they’re better than we think if they can make us believe they are fighting armies of invaders when in fact they are surrounded by bright neon walls.)
+The actors had to visualize all of that mentally and react accordingly.
+I know action films often get a lot of heat for the less-than-stellar acting, but perhaps they’re better than we think if they can make us believe they are fighting armies of invaders when, in fact, they are surrounded by bright neon walls.

 LED screens/wall technology

-- Digitally created or real-live footage is displayed on a large collection of LED screens, usually in a semi-circle formation, creating a wall and ceiling
+• Digitally created or real-life footage is displayed on a large collection of LED screens, usually in a semi-circle formation, creating a wall and ceiling

-- Benefits of LED screens: actors can see their environment on the screens in the appropriate time and react accordingly
+• Benefits of LED screens: actors can see their environment on the screens at the appropriate time and react accordingly

-No, that is not your eyes deceiving you – that is a virtual set.
-The walls and ceiling are dozens upon dozens of LED screens fitted together and displaying an incredibly clear, true-to-life environment for the actors to ‘play’ in front of.
+No, you’re not imagining things – it is a virtual set.
+The walls and ceiling are dozens upon dozens of LED screens fitted together and displaying an incredibly clear, true-to-life environment.
+Now, the actors can ‘play’ in front of it.

 With the touch of a few buttons, the director can change that gorgeous twilight sky into a fiercely bright midday blaze.